Hector-N/JetBrainsAcademy_Projects/README.md

-# Solutions for projects of Python Developer path at JetBrains Academy
+# Solutions for projects of Python Developer path at JetBrains Academy (ARCHIVED)

 https://hyperskill.org/tracks/2